 All arts and cultural centres, including Wollombi Cultural Centre, Richmond Main and Marthaville Arts and Cultural Centre have reopened to the public.

 - Cessnock Waste Management Centre

-The Cessnock Waste Management Centre (CWMC) has now reopened to the public as normal.
+The Cessnock Waste Management Centre (CWMC) is open to the public as normal.
 There may be some delays as numbers onsite will be limited to observe social distancing.
 Residents are encouraged to follow instructions while at the CWMC, including wearing enclosed footwear.
 Transactions will remain cashless until further notice (waste vouchers will be accepted).Please note that the Greta Transfer Station is closed.

 The following services remain impacted